notsolidsnake299/My_First_Program/README.md

 # My_First_Program
 hello world

-# This program made in python is my first project, so, It is a simple program, while i learn the language ;)
+# This program made in python is my first project, so, It is a simple program, while i learn the python programming language ;)

 # I plan to do some things on this show, which I won't mention